numpy/numpy/doc/source/reference/random/index.rst

 ------

 Users primarily interact with `Generator` instances.
-Each `Generator` instance owns a `BitGenerator` instance that implements the core PRNG algorithm.
+Each `Generator` instance owns a `BitGenerator` instance that implements the core RNG algorithm.
 The `BitGenerator` has a limited set of responsibilities.
 It manages state and provides functions to produce random doubles and random unsigned 32- and 64-bit values.